stephaniedlp/FinalCatalogo/README.md

-* Developed a web application using Python and Flask to enable catalog search and exploration by implementing search functionality and alphabet-based navigation for academic journals.
+* Developed a web application using Python + Flask to enable catalog search and exploration by implementing search functionality and alphabet-based navigation for academic journals.
 * Enhanced user experience by creating a professional interface following the University of Sonora’s brand guidelines through intuitive design and structured navigation.
 * Improved journal data retrieval efficiency by 100% by developing a web scraper to extract data from scimagojr.com and store it in a CSV file.
 * Reduced redundant data fetching by verifying catalog entries before scraping new data through a custom validation logic in the Flask application.